zuri-training/school-scout-be-pjt-56/README.md

 #
 > ## PJT-56 Contributors

-This project exists thanks to all the people who contribute.
+This project exists thanks to all the people who contributed to making this a success.

 ![PJT-56](https://drive.google.com/uc?export=view&id=1bVknrpW2bMCo4K_AX6tAHK5mTF0US1lT)
 #